umlerr/Warehouses/javafx-sdk-11.0.2/legal/javafx.graphics/jpeg_fx.md

 The authors make NO WARRANTY or representation, either express or implied, with respect to this software, its quality, accuracy, merchantability, or fitness for a particular purpose.
-This software is provided "AS IS", and you, its user, assume the entire risk as to its quality and accuracy.
+This software is provided "AS IS", and you, its manager, assume the entire risk as to its quality and accuracy.

 This software is copyright (C) 1991-2018, Thomas G. Lane, Guido Vollbeding.
 All Rights Reserved except as specified below.